 Visualize Outcomes and Identify Trends: Whether an organization simply wants to tell funders how many clients they served this month or take a view of trends in their data, Salesforce’s reporting and data visualization tools make it easier than ever to start viewing and analyzing program data.

 The Salesforce 2020 release of its Program Management Suite offers nonprofits the opportunity to quickly and, in many cases, inexpensively upgrade their ability to manage programs, service clients, and report to funders.
 If your nonprofit is using Salesforce for other purposes, like donor management or community engagement, the Program Management Suite can be added, allowing for staff to move toward a common technology platform.
 Salesforce, as a leader in transforming the way work is done, also offers a powerful platform for helping any nonprofit, large or small, benefit strategically from emerging digital technologies.

-iMission Institute works exclusively with nonprofit organizations seeking to leverage the power of digital marketing and digital technologies. iMission is a Salesforce.org consulting partner.
-Please call us directly at (203) 747-8042 Ext 700 to discuss how we can help your nonprofit.
+iMission Institute is an agency that works exclusively with nonprofit organizations seeking to leverage the power of digital marketing and digital technologies. iMission is a Salesforce.org consulting partner.
+Please contact us to discuss how we can help your nonprofit.